How is Cold Gas Loaded into Galactic Nuclear Outflows?: Gone with the Wind

-The systematic outward velocity gradient observed in these anomalous HVCs suggests radial acceleration and on-going dissipation with increasing $R_{\rm GC}$.
+The systematic outward velocity gradient observed in these anomalous HVCs suggests radial acceleration and ongoing dissipation with increasing $R_{\rm GC}$.
 This kinematic signature is distinct from bar-driven inflow patterns \citep[Figure~\ref{fig:f1}c; also see][]{2025ApJ...984..109S}.
 The HVCs frequently exhibit cometary structures, with their heads facing the GC and tails extending outward, or they form arcs with their apexes point toward the GC.
 Notably, the HVC morphology in the near region (e.g., $l\sim~+9^{\circ}$ and $b\sim~-4^{\circ}$) differs substantially from overshooting streams that fall back to the GP \citep[see Figure~2c in][]{2025ApJ...984..109S}.
 Similarly, on the far side (e.g., $l\lsim~0^{\circ}$ and $b\gsim~+2^{\circ}$), the extreme positive-velocity HVCs are also kinematically distinct from the twisted, disk-returning inflows observed at $b\lsim~+2^{\circ}$ (Figure~\ref{fig:f1}b).

-Furthermore, some HVCs in the near side region display line profiles with sharp cutoffs at the blueshifted wing but extended broadening at the redshifted wing (Figure~\ref{fig:f3}ab).
+Furthermore, some HVCs in the near-side region display line profiles with sharp cutoffs at the blueshifted wing but extended broadening at the redshifted wing (Figure~\ref{fig:f3}(a) and (b)).
 These kinematic features differ from those of bar-driven gas inflows along the near dust lane, where both \HI\ and CO lines exhibit opposite spectral profiles (Figure~\ref{fig:f3}d).
-The evidence indicates that such clouds with negative velocities are collectively accelerating toward the observer, while the receding material with positive velocities in nearby regions is being systematically decelerated by certain mechanisms.
-In the $l\lsim0^{\circ}$ region, the opposing spectral profiles imply that the approaching (i.e, blueshifted) flows on the far side is experiencing deceleration (Figure~\ref{fig:f3}c), while the receding (i.e., redshifted) streams show acceleration away from the GC.
+This evidence indicates that such clouds with negative velocities are collectively accelerating toward the observer, while the receding material with positive velocities in nearby regions is being systematically decelerated by certain mechanisms.
+In the $l\lsim0^{\circ}$ region, the opposing spectral profiles imply that the approaching (i.e, blueshifted) flows on the far side are experiencing deceleration (Figure~\ref{fig:f3}c), while the receding (i.e., redshifted) streams show acceleration away from the GC.